Songs for Swingin' Sellers: Side two

 "Puttin' On the Smile", a parody of Lonnie Donegan's recording of "Puttin' On the Style", caricatures the skiffle craze.
 It features Sellers in the guise of a self-serving folk singer named Lenny Goonigan.
 As well as a musical spoof, the track presents an interview with Goonigan and satirises Donegan's practice of covering American folk songs; when asked if he's been to the Deep South, Goonigan tells the interviewer "I've been all over, man - Brighton, Portsmouth, Truro, Penzance".
 Goonigan also explains that his last record was "an obscure folk song hidden at the top of the American hit parade".
 Donegan was unamused by the sketch.

 "Common Entrance" has Sellers portraying both roles in an interview between a British boarding school headmaster and the parent of a sensitive prospective student.
-"I Haven't Told Her, She Hasn't Told Me (But We Know It Just the Same)" is sung "in pleasant voice" by Sellers accompanying himself on ukelele.
+"I Haven't Told Her, She Hasn't Told Me (But We Know It Just the Same)" is sung "in pleasant voice" by Sellers accompanying himself on ukulele.
 Sellers later performed the song in the 1973 film The Optimists of Nine Elms and on the BBC1 series Parkinson in 1974.
 "Shadows on the Grass" features Sellers as a Frenchman who meets a whimsical older woman (Irene Handl) in the park.
 Martin and engineer Stuart Eltham edited the recording, originally nearly twelve minutes long, for the album.
 Sellers performs "Wouldn't It Be Loverly", a popular showtune from Lerner and Loewe's My Fair Lady, as Mr Banerjee, a stereotypical Indian man.
 The musical accompaniment to the track employs sitar and tabla, the first time George Martin had used Hindustani classical music instrumentation in one of his productions.
 "We'll Let You Know" features a budding actor, Warrington Minge, auditioning for a role with the "winter of our discontent" soliloquy from Richard III, to the disinterest and boredom of the producer.
 In his liner notes for the EP release Songs for Swingin' Sellers (No. 2), Derek Johnson describes the piece as an example of Sellers' "genuine sense of pathos".
 The album's last track, "Peter Sellers sings George Gershwin", lasts 17 seconds and, after an introduction, simply consists of Sellers' vocalising "George Ge-ersh-win".